ISG-ICS/cloudberry/docs/documentation.md

 ### Request options

-#### Execution options
-The Cloudberry supports the automatic query-slicing on the `timeField`.
-The front-end can specify the slicing response time requirement to get the progressive data.
+Cloudberry supports automatic query-slicing on the `timeField`.
+The front-end can specify a response time limit for each "small query" to get the results progressively.

-E.g., the following option specify that the client accepts the sliced response and the expected return time is 2000 ms.
+For example, the following option specifies that the front-end wants to slice a query and the expected response time for each sliced "small query" is 2000 ms.

 ```
 {